Duelers/Duelers/Build_exe/readme.txt

 The first step is to download and setup the Launch4j app.
 You can download it here: http://launch4j.sourceforge.net/

+As a quick hack, if the software complains about having the wrong JDK you maybe about to run jar file from the command line.

 ### Configurations

 When you open the launch4j app, load the "launch4j._build_configs.xml" file.